-Due to the low likelihood that responses to the Concrete Supports subscale items will change over the course of shorter-term service delivery, the retrospective PFS-2 only measures these items at post-test.
+Due to the low likelihood that responses to the Concrete Supports subscale items will change over the course of shorter-term service delivery, the retrospective PFS-2 only measures these items at post- test.
+Two items in the Concrete Supports subscale are time-bound ("In the past month..." and "In the past year...") and therefore not able to be asked retrospectively.
 However, this subscale is valuable in assisting with case planning with clients or conducting needs assessments.
-Programs are encouraged to administer the Concrete Supports items as a true pre-test to gain insight into participants' needs.
-The Concrete Supports items are available as a stand-alone pre-/post-test and can be found on the FRIENDS website: https://friendsnrc.org/protective-factors-survey.
+Programs are encouraged to administer the Concrete Supports items as a true pre-test togain insight into participants' needs.
+The Concrete Supports items are available as a stand-alone pre-/ post-test and can be found on the FRIENDS website: https://friendsnrc.org/protective-factors-survey.